appsquickly/typhoon/README.md

 # Installing

 Typhoon is available through <a href="http://cocoapods.org/?q=Typhoon">CocoaPods</a> (recommended).
 Alternatively, add the source files to your project's target or set up an Xcode workspace.

-# Usage

-* Read the <a href="https://github.com/typhoon-framework/Typhoon/wiki/Quick-Start">Quick Start</a> or <a href="https://github.com/typhoon-framework/Typhoon/wiki/Types-of-Injections">User Guide</a>.
-* Try the <a href="https://github.com/typhoon-framework/Typhoon-Swift-Example">Swift Sample Application</a> or the <a href="https://github.com/typhoon-framework/Typhoon-example">Objective-C Sample Application</a>.
-* By popular demand, there's also an sample that features <a href="https://github.com/typhoon-framework/Typhoon-CoreData-RAC-Example">setting up Typhoon with Core Data and Reactive Cocoa</a>.
-* Here are the <a href="http://www.typhoonframework.org/docs/latest/api/modules.html">API Docs</a>.
-Generally googling a Typhoon class name will return the correct page as the first hit.

 # Feedback